Layyser/chess-feature-predictor/README.md

   4. Train a Random Forest model
   5. Compare performance against a baseline predictor

 I personally selected Random Forest because it is a robust algorithm.
-I just wanted to practice the main concepts of the scikit-learn without digging too much into parameter hypertuning.
+I just wanted to practice the main concepts of the scikit-learn library without digging too much into parameter hypertuning.

 ## Installation